-The latest concept design work indicates that the development of the Wanneroo Recreation Centre Sports Hub at the site on Scenic Park is achievable.
-The space required for the facility will result in a decrease in size of the Scenic Park playing field, which currently has low utilisation.
+The latest concept design work indicates that the development of the Sports Hub at the site on Scenic Park is achievable.
+The space required for the facility will result in a decrease in size of the Scenic Park playing field (which currently has low utilisation) however a realignment of the pitch would mean the space is still usable.
+Any future increase in demand for active reserve space in the area could be accommodated with additional infrastructure, such as floodlights, on the second (separate) playing field within the Scenic Park site.

-The development of a Sports Hub facility would enable the redevelopment of the existing Wanneroo Recreation Centre as a Community Hub, to support the various community groups who currently use the existing venue.
+The development of a Sports Hub facility would then enable the future redevelopment of the existing Wanneroo Recreation Centre as a Community Hub, to support the various community groups who currently use the centre and other facilities within the surrounding precinct.

-If the community consultation outcome supports progressing the project, it is proposed to construct the Sports Hub facility in two stages so that the first stage can be completed with existing funding.
-Stage 2 would follow once additional funding has been secured.
+If the community consultation outcome supports progressing the Sports Hub concept, it is proposed to construct the Sports Hub facility in two stages so that the first stage can be completed with existing funding.
+Stage two of the Sports Hub would follow once additional funding has been secured.